rip1s/CTFHelper/README.md

 # CTFHelper

-A simple Burp extender helper in CTF
+  A simple Burp extension for helping solve web challenge in CTF

 # Description

- This extender will scan some sensitive files (backup files likes .index.php.swp or .git directory) in web server that normally helps solving CTF challenge faster.
+  This extension will scan some sensitive files (backup files likes .index.php.swp or .git directory) in web server that makes solving CTF challenge faster.

 # Usage